 Solar Orbiter will be used to examine how the Sun creates and controls the heliosphere, the vast bubble of charged particles blown by the solar wind into the interstellar medium.
 The spacecraft will combine in situ and remote sensing observations to gain new information about the solar wind, the heliospheric magnetic field, solar energetic particles, transient interplanetary disturbances and the Sun's magnetic field.

-Scheduled for launch in February 2020, the mission will provide close-up, high-latitude observations of the Sun.
+Launched on 10 February 2020, the mission will provide close-up, high-latitude observations of the Sun.
 Solar Orbiter will have a highly elliptic orbit – between 1.2AU at aphelion and 0.28AU at perihelion.
 It will reach its operational orbit just under two years after launch by using gravity assist manoeuvres (GAMs) at Earth and Venus.
 Subsequent GAMs at Venus will increase its inclination to the solar equator over time, reaching up to 24° at the end of the nominal mission (approximately 7 years after launch) and up to 33° in the extended mission phase.

 Being close to the Sun allows for observations of solar surface features and their connection to the heliosphere for much longer periods than from near-Earth vantage points.
 The view of the solar poles will help us to understand how dynamo processes generate the Sun's magnetic field.